deaks/Smart-Mirror/README.md

 vim smartmirror.py
 ```

-replace `weather_api_token` with the token you got from forecast.io
+replace the value of `weather_api_token` with the token you got from darksky.net

 ## Running
 To run the application run the following command in this folder